fusion809/fusion809.github.io-old2/_posts/2016/03/PKG/04-build-methods/04-obs.md

 {% include_relative 04-build-methods/obs/obs.html package="osc" %}
 </ul>

-These are the bare minimum you need in order to run the `osc` command, but you may wish to install a few extra packages, in order for `osc` to gain some extra functionalities.
+These are the bare minimum you need in order to run the `osc` command, but you may wish to install a few extra packages, in order for `osc` to have its full capabilities.
 To see all available officially-supported OBS-related packages see [this GitHub search](https://github.com/openSUSE?utf8=%E2%9C%93&query=obs-).
 Now, I have not installed each of these packages of myself, so all I can say is that based on the contents of their respective GitHub repositories (most importantly, that they contain a `Makefile`) I think, you should be able to install them via following the same procedure used to install the packages above.
 That is, `git clone` their GitHub repository, `cd` into your local copy of their repository, and run {% include Code/codeus-fs.html line1="sudo make install" %}

+#### Building